SOP for Air Handling Unit or Sequence of Operation for AHU

 The AHU Supply Fan and its corresponding Return/Exhaust Fan will be started and stopped remotely from the BMS via operator command or automatically via a time-scheduled program from the BMS Workstation.

-Once the AHU is operational, the Exhaust and Fresh Air Damper will open at 30% (adjustable) and the Return Air Damper at 70% opening (adjustable).
+Once the AHU is operational, the Exhaust and Fresh Air Damper will open to 30% (adjustable), and the Return Air Damper will open to 70% (adjustable).

 An airflow switch will be installed across the Supply Fan and Return/Exhaust Fan to monitor its On/Off Status.

-A no airflow alarm will be activated through the DDC software program whenever the Supply Fan and Return/Exhaust Fan fail to run (i.e., broken fan belt).
+An airflow alarm will be activated in the DDC software whenever the Supply Fan and Return/Exhaust Fan fail to run (e.g., a broken fan belt).

 Once the no airflow alarm is rectified, a software parameter reset is available in the BMS.